-Ingredients in our Festive Gingersnap Cookies
+Ingredients in Festive Ginger Snaps Cookies Recipe

 - Vegetable Shortening or Oil- Most often I prefer to use butter over shortening but once a year when I make our homemade gingerbread cookies I splurge!
 Vegetable shortening is cheaper and more shelf-stable than other types of fat like butter or lard.
 It’s also higher in fat than butter, so it produces a softer, flakier and more tender pastry.